Top 10 Benefits & Uses Of Marigold Leaves For Health

 A recent study on animal studies shows that Calendula contains flavonoid, which speeds up wound-healing by increasing blood flow to the affected area and rapidly increases the production of collagen proteins.

 Calendula also acts as antiseptic and anti-inflammatory effects due to its flavonoid content.
 In mouthwashes and gargles, calendula helps to soothe a sore throat or mouth tissue; and moreover has been using to treat hemorrhoids.

 Marigold!
 Calendula tea or infusion can be made for the healing of irritating, painful colitis, Stomach ulcers, and mouth ulcers.
 Calendula is used for healing of external ulcers, and Wounds Calendula works by stimulating the lymphatic system and reduces swelling and cleansing pf toxins in the body.

 It works as anti-septic and improves blood circulation to the affected area.
 Although further research is needed in late Some clinical studies (Chakurski 1981, Krivenko 1989)validate the treatment of stomach ulcers.

 Calendula contains property that is advantageous in reducing infection and promoting injury healing.
 It has been used in order to treat a variety of skin diseases.

-Moreover, has been seen productive in treatment of skin ulcerations, eczema, juvenile acne and dry phthiriasis.
+Moreover, has been seen productive in the treatment of skin ulcerations, eczema, juvenile acne, and dry phthiriasis.
 Improvement has been viewed within 3 to 4 days of treatment according to the study by (Universitatea de Medicina si Farmacie).